-Trump heads back to Louisiana to boost GOP gubernatorial candidate amid Dems' impeachment inquiry
+Trump hammers Dems for impeachment focus at Louisiana rally: 'We did nothing wrong -- and they're doing nothing'

 Democrat John Bel Edwards has been vying for a second term against Republican political donor Eddie Rispone.

+"I've known Eddie for a long time," Trump said.
+"He was a very successful guy, made a lot of money."

 Trump was in north Louisiana’s Bossier City on Thursday night -- near-prime territory to reach out to backers of GOP Rep. Ralph Abraham, the primary's third-place finisher.
-Both Edwards and Rispone have been targeting Abraham's voters; Abraham endorsed Rispone and is slated to appear at the rally with Trump.
+Both Edwards and Rispone have been targeting Abraham's voters; Abraham endorsed Rispone and appeared at the rally with Trump.

 Louisiana has the last of three Southern governor’s races this year, all targets of intense interest from the GOP and Trump.
 While Republicans kept the seat in Mississippi, they lost Kentucky’s governorship — with Republican Matt Bevin conceding the race earlier Thursday.